Drassil/nestjs-yalc/docs/errors-default-error.md

 };
 ```

-### 1. DefaultError class
+### Scenario #1 DefaultError class - When you just need to throw a simple Error, but with steroid

 Using DefaultError class, this will throw an error based on the native Error class
-but with the additional features of the DefaultError class
+but with the additional features of the DefaultError class.
+You can also consider to extend this
+class to create your custom one, if you want your class to use the `Error` class as a base (child of Error).

 ```typescript
 throw new DefaultError('Something went wrong', options);
 ```

-### 2. newDefaultError function
+### Scenario #2. newDefaultError function - When you want to throw a different error type but wrapped by the DefaultError functionalities

 This allows us to choose the base class for the error, in this case UnauthorizedException